-- Enroll all students (including foreign exchange students) following the All students will be enrolled following the Oregon Department of standard Oregon Department of Education guidelines. - ☐ The temporary suspension of the 10-day drop rule does not change the rules for the initial enrollment date for students: - The ADM enrollment date for a student is the first day of the student's actual attendance. - A student with fewer than 10 days of absence at the beginning of the school year may be counted in membership prior to the first day of attendance, but not prior to the first calendar day of the school year. - If a student does not attend during the first 10 session days of following conditions: school, the student's ADM enrollment date must reflect the student's actual first day of attendance. - Students who were anticipated to be enrolled, but who do not attend at any time must not be enrolled and submitted in - ☐ If a student has stopped attending for 10 or more days, districts must continue to try to engage the student.
+- The temporary suspension of the 10-day drop rule does not change the rules for the initial enrollment date for students: - The ADM enrollment date for a student is the first day of the student's actual attendance. - A student with fewer than 10 days of absence at the beginning of the school year may be counted in membership prior to the first day of attendance, but not prior to the first calendar day of the school year. - If a student does not attend during the first 10 session days of school, the student's ADM enrollment date must reflect the student's actual first day of attendance. - Students who were anticipated to be enrolled, but who do not attend at any time must not be enrolled and submitted in ADM. - If a student has stopped attending for 10 or more days, districts must continue to try to engage the student.
 At a minimum, districts must attempt to contact these students and their families weekly to either encourage attendance or receive confirmation that the student has transferred or has withdrawn from school.
-This includes students who were scheduled to start the school year, but who have not yet attended. - documentation from the prior school within 10 days of enrollment per OAR 581-021-0255 to make all parties aware of the transfer.
+This includes students who were scheduled to start the school year, but who have not yet attended. - When enrolling a student from another school, schools must request documentation from the prior school within 10 days of enrollment per OAR 581-021-0255 to make all parties aware of the transfer.
 Documentation obtained directly from the family does not relieve the school of this responsibility.
-After receiving documentation from another school that a student has enrolled, drop that student from your roll. - Design attendance policies to account for students who do not attend in-person due to student or family health and safety concerns. - When a student has a pre-excused absence or COVID-19 absence, the school district must reach out to offer support at least weekly until the student has resumed their education. - ☐ When a student is absent beyond 10 days and meets the criteria for continued enrollment due to the temporary suspension of the 10 day drop rule, continue to count them as absent for those days and include those days in your Cumulative ADM reporting.
+After receiving documentation from another school that a student has enrolled, drop that student from your roll. - Design attendance policies to account for students who do not attend in-person due to student or family health and safety concerns. - When a student has a pre-excused absence or COVID-19 absence, the school district must reach out to offer support at least weekly until the student has resumed their education. - ☑ When a student is absent beyond 10 days and meets the criteria for continued enrollment due to the temporary suspension of the